LudwigAndreas/sample_calculator/README.md

 ## Acknowledgments

-We would like to thank the following individuals and organizations for their contributions to this project:
+I would like to thank the following individuals and organizations for their contributions to this project:

 * Mukhamedjanova Sofia, for providing valuable feedback during the development process.

 ## Contact

-If you have any questions, comments, or feedback about this project, you can reach us at:
+If you have any questions, comments, or feedback about this project, you can reach me at:

 * Email: ev.sand.raw@gmail.com
 * Telegram: @Ludwig_Andreas
 * GitHub: @LudwigAndreas

-We would love to hear from you!
+I would love to hear from you!